unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 - Team background
 - Key milestones
 - Requested grant amount
-- Intention to release the Grant work as Open Source
+- Intention to release the grant work as Open Source
 - Anything else you think the community should know

 Fill out the form as completely as possible so other Unlock DAO community members can understand the application clearly.

-## Encourage conversation around the Grant application
+## Encourage conversation around the grant application

-Once submitted for review, Grant applications can be viewed and commented on by anyone in the Unlock community.
-Proposers should encourage and engage in discussion about the Grant application in the comments on the application itself on Github.
+Once submitted for review, grant applications can be viewed and commented on by anyone in the Unlock community.
+Proposers should encourage and engage in discussion about the grant application in the comments on the application itself on Github.

 ![grant-4](https://user-images.githubusercontent.com/214760/229210991-73215c4d-8728-4523-ae9d-243129e31d2a.png)